 You may also want to consider asking your relative to help with decorating your home.
 After all, it’s now their home too, and getting their opinion will make them feel welcome and included.
 Further, they may also have useful information to share about what type of decor would be best for their health needs or disabilities.

 Decluttering & Maintaining Cleanliness

 Once your family member moves in, you’ll have to keep your home clean and free of clutter.
 Doing so will ensure this environment is as safe as possible for them.
 Just as having too much furniture or too many decorations in a room can make it difficult to move around, so can having too much clutter.
 Additionally, clutter and messiness can have negative physical and mental health effects for everyone in your home.
-Messy homes or rooms can increase stress, contribute to overeating, and lower general well-being.
+Messy homes or rooms can increase stressLink opens in a new tab, contribute to overeatingLink opens in a new tab, and lower general well-beingLink opens in a new tab.
 Simply put, continually decluttering and making an effort to keep a clean environment can help your relative stay happy and healthy for as long as they live with you.